grom358/pharborist/README.md

 A PHP library to query and transform PHP source code via tree operations.

 # Roadmap
-The aim is to have an API to query and transform PHP source code with the same ease as using jQuery to modify HTML.
-An immediate short term goal is to use the library to replace deprecated calls in Drupal 8 core in the March 20-23 disruptive patch window.
-For example, https://drupal.org/node/2089331

-The following features are also planned:
 * Tests with 100% code coverage
 * Integration with a third party library (suggestions welcomed) for extracting PHPDoc comments
 * API to ease querying and transforming of the syntax tree